Organization of the Luftwaffe (1933–1945): Staffel

 Staffeln were numbered consecutively in Arabic numerals within a Geschwader irrespective of the Gruppe they came under.
 The Staffel designation would be similar to that of the Gruppe except for the Arabic numerals.
 For example, Staffel 6 of Jagdgeschwader 27 would be designated 6./JG 27.
 The Staffeln of Gruppe I would be numbered 1, 2 and 3.
 Those of Gruppe II would be numbered 4, 5 and 6.
-This was continued for the rest of theGruppen.
+This was continued for the rest of the Gruppen.
 When a Staffel was transferred from one group to another or from one Geschwader to another, it would be re-numbered accordingly.
 For example, Gruppe II of Jagdgeschwader 3, II./JG 3 was transferred to Jagdgeschwader 1, as Gruppe I and was re-designated I./JG 1., this caused its three Staffeln originally named 4./JG 3, 5./JG 3, 6./JG 3 to be renumbered to 1./JG 1, 2./JG 1 and 3./JG 1.

 The Staffel usually had a few vehicles allocated to it, and a mobile Fliegerhorstkompanie (air station company) to carry out minor repairs.
 These were usually named after and attached to a Geschwader.
 The number of ground staff varied depending on its type, with about 150 for a fighter unit and 80 in a bomber unit – a smaller number of personnel were required in the bomber units as many of the servicing functions were carried out by attached units provided by the local Luftgau or "Air District".

-The service test units often known as Erprobungskommando could also be of Staffel or Gruppe organizational size, as well as existing outside of any such "set" unit size as a Gruppe or Staffel – the Heinkel He 177 was service-tested by a Staffel-sized unit, known as Erprobungsstaffel 177, frequently using the RLM airframe type number for the number of the unit testing the aircraft bearing it.
+The service test units often known as Erprobungskommando could also be of Staffel or Gruppe organisational size, as well as existing outside of any such "set" unit size as a Gruppe or Staffel – the Heinkel He 177 was service-tested by a Staffel-sized unit, known as Erprobungsstaffel 177, frequently using the RLM airframe type number for the number of the unit testing the aircraft bearing it.

-There were a few types of Staffeln acting in specialized autonomous, or semi-autonomous roles, if integrally attached to a Gruppe or Geschwader for differing duties from the main unit.
+There were a few types of Staffeln acting in specialised autonomous, or semi-autonomous roles, if integrally attached to a Gruppe or Geschwader for differing duties from the main unit.
 Some of these were: